salierismuse/salieri/README.md

 # Salieri

-A minimalist productivity application combining task management with Pomodoro technique in a terminal-inspired interface.
+A minimalist productivity application allowing writing, coding, and time-tracking with task management and Pomodoro technique timers in a terminal-inspired interface.

 ## Overview